AndreyAdamenko/ACADbreakDrawingByLayouts/README.md

 Crops the model to fit viewports (unless the viewport is on layer 0).

 To run the application:
-1.Enter **KG:BreakDwg** on the command line
+1. Enter **KG:BreakDwg** on the command line
-2.Specify the folder to place the split sheets 3.Select the option for naming the files to be created (Sheet name only or Sheet name + Source drawing name) 4.Wait for completion
+2. Specify the folder to place the split sheets
+3. Select the option for naming the files to be created (Sheet name only or Sheet name + Source drawing name)
+4. Wait for completion

 --------------------------------------------------------------------------------------------